CLEP / Analyzing and Interpreting Literature

 Question 10: Which of the following statements is an appropriate evaluation of the play as a whole?

-1. It is about man’s rejection of nature
+1. It is about race relations

-2. It is about race relations
+2. It is about the criminal underworld

 3. It is about mothers